Directed by Kaare Andrews

 I did tell you that Sara was The Level Headed One, right?
 Right.
 On we go.

 It’s Cory who goes outside as he argues that his free rock climbing experience makes him the logical choice.
-Beats the hell out of me how weekend rock climbing qualifies him to even attempt such a thing but hey, I didn’t write the thing.
+Beats the hell out of me how weekend rock climbing qualifies him to even attempt such a thing but hey, I didn’t write this brain dead mess.
 The expected happens and Cory is lost.
 But not before the others see what looks to be a huge, tentacled monster in the storm, following them.

 Now here’s my beef with ALTITUDE: I dig the idea of a Lovecraftian monster living in the storm and terrorizing the plane.
 But I also dig the idea of these four remaining people trapped in the plane turning on each other, becoming more paranoid and freaked out.
 The problem with ALTITUDE is that it can’t make up its mind which movie it wants to be.
 So it tries to be both and as a result, ends up being neither as it resorts to a final “surprise ending” to explain everything that even M. Night Shyamalan wouldn’t have dared try pulling off.